tsuideni-works/tsuideni-works.github.io/user-guide.md

 2. Share the url to tsuideni.

 ## Delete browsing history
-1. On the 'history' tab, long press the record you want to delete.
+1. In the 'history' tab, long press the record you want to delete.
 2. Select any other records you want to delele.
 3. Confirm to delete the selected records.